ZuyiZhou/Awesome-Cross-modal-Reasoning-with-LLMs/README.md

 # <p align=center> From Linguistic Giants to Sensory Maestros: A Survey on Cross-Modal Reasoning with Large Language Models

 #Coming soon！

+> **<p align="justify"> Abstract:** *Cross-modal reasoning (CMR), the intricate process of synthesizing and drawing inferences across divergent sensory modalities, is increasingly recognized as a crucial capability in the progression toward more sophisticated and anthropomorphic artificial intelligence systems.
+Large Language Models (LLMs) represent a class of AI algorithms specifically engineered to parse, produce, and engage with human language on an extensive scale.
+The recent trend of deploying LLMs to tackle CMR tasks has marked a new mainstream approach for enhancing their effectiveness.
+This survey offers a nuanced exposition of current methodologies applied in CMR using LLMs, classifying these into a detailed three-tiered taxonomy.
+Moreover, the survey delves into the principal design strategies and operational techniques of prototypical models within this domain.
+Additionally, it articulates the prevailing challenges associated with the integration of LLMs in CMR and identifies prospective research trajectories.
+Ultimately, this survey endeavors to expedite progress within this burgeoning field by endowing scholars with a holistic and detailed vista, showcasing the vanguard of current research whilst pinpointing potential avenues for advancement.* </p>

 ## <span id="head-content"> *Content* </span>
 * - [x] [1.
 Taxonomy](#head1)